softcover/polytexnic/notes/pandoc.md

       \varphi^2 = \varphi + 1.
     \]

-This means we will have to pre-process equation environments and their ilk.
+This means we will have to pre-process `equation` and its ilk (`equation*`, `align`, etc.).
 This is really just subset of handling verbatim environments.

 ## Verbatim environments

-Pandoc does well with inline verbatim text, but it doesn't handle nested verbatim environments properly.
+Pandoc does well with inline verbatim text like `\verb+$x$+`, but it doesn't handle nested verbatim environments properly.
 In particular, it chokes on

     \begin{verbatim}
       \begin{verbatim}